Acessibilidade

 In accordance with the provisions of the Decree-Law No. 312/2002, of December 20, as last amended, the company responsible for placing cosmetic products on the Portuguese market must pay to INFARMED, I.P. a marketing fee, which is calculated over the amount of cosmetic products sold per month.

-All the necessary information concerning the payment of this fee ("taxa de comercialização de produtos cosméticos e de higiene corporal"), including the legislation, is available at the following address:
+Click to see all the necessary information concerning the payment of this fee ("taxa de comercialização de produtos cosméticos e de higiene corporal"), including the legislation.

 For any question related to the fees, you should contact the Human Resources and Financial Management Directorate (Direcção de Recursos Humanos, Financeira e Patrimonial) of INFARMED, I.P.